Zach-Wiselin/Animal-Classifier-App/README.md

 - **Classification with Info**: Identifies animals and provides small, fun facts about them.
 - **Interactive and User-Friendly**: Uses Streamlit to create a simple and engaging interface.

-## Contributing

-Contributions are welcome!
-Feel free to fork this repository, make improvements, and submit a pull request.
-Please ensure your changes align with the project's goals and maintain high code quality.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---